syncfusion-content/maui-docs/MAUI/TimePicker/events.md

 private void OnTimePickerPopUpOpened(object sender, EventArgs e) {
-    // If you need to open the picker, set IsOpen property to true. this.Picker.IsOpen = true;
+    // If you need to open the picker, set the IsOpen property to true. this.Picker.IsOpen = true;
 }